Skip to content

 1. Kids thrive with play, not with pressure

 There is something comforting to know that the view of our world is rather different through the eyes of a child.
 On the back of that realisation looms also the fact that some day their innocent way of thinking will be challenged with another reality.
 A world with demands, expectations and hard work.
 That change will arrive, slowly over the years, yet way too fast.
 Therefore, the best way to support our children is to let them be kids as long as possible.
+Similarly, the best way to help adults connect with their often lost sense of ease and effortless flow of creation is to allow them to play, experiment and enjoy something they loved already during younger years.

 2. Kids learn by being curious